 Architect Magazine 2017 Top 50 Architecture Firms- #2 overall and #1 in sustainability,

 Architect Magazine 2016 Top 50 Architecture Firms- #1 overall and #1 in sustainability

 1223 SW Washington Street #200, Portland, OR 97205

 About ZGF Architects LLP

 A recent legacy project of ZFG is the downtown Portland headquarters for Stoel Rives.
 The firm used reclaimed wood and other natural materials to align with their sustainable design goals, which have gained the firm LEED Platinum certification.
 The building features a two-floor reception and conference center, two levels of administrative services, five floors of attorney offices, and an open collaborative space.
-ZFG also created the corporate headquarters for the Hanna Andersson Corporation, with a completely open office environment for the 12 departments.
+ZFG also created the corporate headquarters for the Hanna Andersson Corporation, which features a completely open office environment for the 12 departments.
 A white color palette is used throughout and helps solidify the continuity between each space.
-Workstations have sit-to-stand desks, and a bistro brings employees together at the office.
-This project won ZFG the Chicago Athenaeum, American Architecture Award.
+Workstations have sit-to-stand desks and a bistro brings employees together at the office.
+This project won ZFG the Chicago Athenaeum, an American Architecture Award.